 Thus, if above mentioned marriage will fit the Dynastic Law then Prince Giorgi will surpass his older sisters in the line of succession - Were Prince Giorgi to become a dynast, he would be the heir apparent to the throne after his mother.

-HRH Princess Irine of Georgia, Elder daughter from the first marriage of HRH Princess Anna of Georgia.
-Pictue at 11 year old (Sept.
-03, 2014)
+HRH Princess Irine of Georgia is elder daughter of HRH Princess Anna of Georgia.